kevins2024/AnaCristinaCanana/README.md

 ## Developer todos

 - [ ] CSS variables
-- [ ] Change layout to be responsive
+- [x] Change layout to be responsive
-- [ ] Many todos scattered around the code in in comments
 - [ ] Make a click-to-enlarge image feature
 - [ ] Move images someplace faster than github
 - [x] CSS change pointer on hover over clickable images (link, enlarge)
 - [ ] The deploy script works, but adding `--cname <CNAME>` is likely a better way to go than the file copy currently in use
-- [ ] MyOrb project preview image is not centered within the image itself
+- [x] MyOrb project preview image is not centered within the image itself, images not centered in container
+- [ ] Crisper AC logo and look at alternate hamburger and arrow icons
+- [ ] Remember scroll position

+---

+- [ ] Right side margins aren't straight
+- [ ] Mobile subheading is wonky
+- [x] Add 'Open in New' icon to links to prototypes; make them new tabs
+- [x] Resize Orb HF-prototype images to be the same
+- [ ] Button at bottom of each project that goes back to the projects
+- [ ] Orb mobile - HFP before and after are broken; redo competitive audit and usability study
+- [ ] Orb mobile - add more carousels
+- [ ] Orb mobile - logo redesigned should be bigger
+- [ ] all mobile - all title headers, summaries, and section titles need adjusted